ufjschool/mmc3260/assignments.md

 will be used together on your site.
 For this assignment, it is also acceptable to create something like a mood board.
 A mood board can be a Word file that included a photo you will use, some rectangles/swatches to show your colors and some text to show your fonts.
 A mood board won't look at all like your wireframes, and this is okay.
 I'm trying to get a sense of the aesthetic and mood of your site.

+### Website submission

+You'll submit an initial website.
+The instructors will give you quick feedback related to technical requirements.
+You'll submit a final website.
+The instructors will grade the functional requirements and adjust your grade for correct technical requirements.

+#### Functional requirements

+* Site viewable at {username}.github.io
+* Student clearly states the intended audience
+* Primary tasks are easy to complete for the targeted audience
+* Wireframe properly positions information relative to like information and apart from disparate information
+* Visual design shows clear intent to create a consistent feel across the site
+* Consistent font usage
+* Colors have specific meaning instead of arbitrary usage
+* Classes and IDs have semantic meaning

+#### Technical requirements

+* At least 4 separate HTML pages
+* At least 500 words of content
+* First page is named index.html
+* All filenames are lowercase
+* No `!important` usage in CSS
+* Links to your two social media profiles
+* At least one other external link
+* Include either a mailto link or an embedded contact form
+* Include at least 3 images you created yourself
+* No individual image is larger than 500kb
+* Images are placed in an `images` subdirectory
+* CSS is in a `css` subdirectory`
+* Use only 1 CSS file
+* Site looks good on phones and desktop
+* All pages successfully validate (other than iframes)
+* No grammar mistakes
+* Copyright notice in the footer
+* Consistent navigation placement on every page
+* All text content exists in HTML and not just images

 Project assignments comprise 32 percent of your grade.